Targeting the Media

 - Submit a draft - Adhere to deadlines.
 If you promise an editor you will have a draft by a certain date, do so.
 A cover letter or a short paragraph at the end of your op-ed should be used to tell the editor exactly who you are and why you are qualified to write this op-ed.
 Be sure to include your full name, title, address, e-mail and phone number so that you can be contacted.
 Remember, an interest in reviewing an op-ed does not necessarily mean the publication will use the piece, even if it is particularly well written.
 You may have to adapt the op-ed to the editor’s wishes or to provide backup for points you make in the piece.
 If the editor ultimately declines the piece, try reworking it and begin the entire process again.
 Persistence is the key.

 Keep in mind that some large newspapers may ask that an op-ed piece be on an exclusive basis, meaning no other publication can simultaneously print the piece.
-Smaller papers generally accept multiple submissions, as long as competing papers in the same city do not run the same pieces.
 Check each publication’s particular policy.
-Also, remember that a letter to the editor is always a great way to promote the value of career and technical education programs.

 Letters to the Editor

 This newspaper section is an excellent vehicle for you to express your views on the value of career and technical education to policymakers and to educate people in the community.
 You may also use a letter to the editor to correct inaccurate facts, promote your issue or to praise/condemn a recent article.
 Write persuasively; include local statistics and personal stories to make your point.
+In addition, it is important to remember that a letter to the editor is a vehicle for expressing your own opinion, and that it must take a clear stance on an issue.
 It is important to find the newspaper’s policy for printing the letters.
 Most newspapers require that letters be no more than one page.

 During the meeting you will be asked to present to the editorial board information on your issue and why they should provide it editorial coverage.
-Prepare about 15-20 minutes on your issue and the rest of the time will be slotted for a question and answer session.
+Prepare about 15-20 minutes on your issue and plan for a question and answer session.
 Be sure to bring along a kit of information for each person on the editorial board.
 Include facts sheets, charts, and/or any articles about your issue that ran in another publication.